maker-ATOM/Python-ROS/ROS2/README.md

 The default level is Info.
 We will only see messages of the default severity level and more-severe levels.

+The logging subsystem in ROS 2 aims to deliver logging messages to a variety of targets, including:

+- To the console (if one is attached)
+- To log files on disk (if local storage is available)
+- To the /rosout topic on the ROS 2 network

 ### interface